Alepochori, Evros: Geographical data

 The village is located right on the Greek–Bulgarian border (300 m from the last houses).
 The village was recognized as a community in 1929, coming from the community of Metaxades, while in 1956 the settlement of Polia was annexed to it.
 In 1997, the community was not recognized anymore and was annexed to the Municipality of Metaxades.
-Since 2010 and till today, it is a municipal district of the Municipality of Didymoteicho.
+Since 2010 and till today, it is a community of the Municipality of Didymoteicho.

 Name

-Various legends are said that in the village there was a Turkish Aga who took the Brides on the first night of their marriage, in his own house.
+Various legends are said that in the village there was a Turkish Aga who took the brides on the first night of their marriage, in his own house.
 The villagers slyly managed to send someone to the Constantinople to protest to the sultan, who acquitted them and fired Aga.
-Leaving the village, the aga called the inhabitants "Foxes" and so the village got its name.
+Leaving the village, the Aga called the inhabitants "foxes" and so the village got its name.

 History

-Alepochori is one of the first and oldest settlements of the Regional unit of Evros.
+Alepochori is one of the first and oldest settlements of the region of Evros.
 Its first inhabitants numbered 300 and the houses 50.
 In short, it already existed in the Byzantine era but cholera caused the villagers to rebuild the village down the hill.
 A few years later, it was conquered by the Ottomans.
 In 1770 the village was set on fire and looted by the Turks because of a failed revolution attempt by the Greeks in Morea.
-However, the residents of the surrounding villages helped to rebuild the village.
+But the residents of the surrounding villages helped to rebuild the village.
 It was liberated in 1920.